deividyA/MudaeAutoBotC/README.md

 + Mudae emoji reaction event sniping support

 ## How it works
-All this bot needs to work is your Discord _usertoken_ and the channel IDs that you want it to post in
+All this bot needs to work is your Discord _usertoken_ , the channel IDs and server IDs that you want it to post in

 This is intended to be completely automated; it doesn't need to take any input other than initial settings configuration.
 You'll be able to leave the window running in the background, and not need to think about it.